Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

-The discrete consistency model matched the NRMSE of flow matching with a uniform noise schedule but showed a modest increase in calibration error, while the continuous consistency model exhibited weaker contraction and correspondingly higher calibration error.
-Flow matching with the power-law noise schedule performed slightly worse than the other flow matching variants but remained competitive overall.
+Both consistency variants showed higher NRMSE and calibration error, and the continuous consistency model in particular exhibited weaker contraction, suggesting that it produced posterior approximations that were less concentrated around the target than the competing methods.
+The discrete consistency model performed somewhat better, but its calibration error and TARP estimates were also more variable across runs.
 Using an exponential moving average (EMA) did not improve performance for this task (\autoref{sec:app_exp}).

 In terms of parameterizations, the $\v$- and $\mathbf{F}$-parameterizations proved consistently stable, while $\epsilonb$ prediction was not robust and even produced divergent trajectories for $5\%$ of the samples.
-Regarding samplers, higher-order ODE methods generally yielded the best results, but in some instances SDE solvers improved accuracy, for example under the variance-exploding EDM schedule.
+Regarding samplers, higher-order ODE methods generally yielded the best results, but in some instances SDE solvers improved accuracy, for example under $\epsilonb$ prediction.

-\paragraph{Recommendations for practice} In high dimensional settings, the picture changes.
-Flow matching with the standard uniform noise schedule becomes competitive.
-Diffusion models continue to work well and again benefit from the VP noise schedule combined with $\mathbf{F}$- or $\v$-parameterization.
-In contrast, direct noise prediction is prone to instability and should be avoided.
-Discrete consistency models remain usable but tend to trade off accuracy for speed.
+\paragraph{Recommendations for practice} In high-dimensional settings, the picture changes.
+Consistency models are no longer competitive with the other model families due to worse NRMSE and calibration.
+Flow matching and diffusion models were the most reliable choices in this experiment, but they emphasized slightly different aspects of performance.
+Flow matching achieved the lowest NRMSE, although the improvement over the best diffusion models was marginal.
+Diffusion models, in turn, achieved slightly better calibration.
+Among the diffusion variants, the VP noise schedule combined with either the $\mathbf{F}$- or $\v$-parameterization remained the most stable configuration.
+Direct noise prediction with $\epsilonb$ was prone to instability and should be avoided.